Zinterlop/Zinterlop-Docs/README.md

-# Zantryon Bot
+# Interlop Bot

 Documentation on Zantryon with information and guides

-If you are here to Zantryon bot, please refer to setup.md to get information on how to invite the bot.
+If you are here to Interlop bot, please refer to setup.md to get information on how to invite the bot.

 ## Support/Report Bugs/Suggestions